mojaveexpressguide/mojaveexpressguide.github.io/docs/UsefulInformation.md

 ---

+Every mod and setting is pre-configured for you, making adjustments may break balance.

 You will not get the **Courier's Stash** DLC weapons when you start a new character due to [JSawyer Ultimate Edition](https://www.nexusmods.com/newvegas/mods/61592).
 Instead the items are moved to the following locations:

 - **Tribal Pack:** <span class="hover-spoiler">Lucky Jim Mine House</span>